ZyadTaha-hub/zth-shop/README.md

 #  ZTH Shop

-A responsive E-Commerce web application built with React and Vite.
-The project fetches products from Fake Store API and allows users to browse products, view details, search, and manage a shopping cart. this is my final project for iti course in frontend , i used react , vite and fake api store , introduce many fetures like home page that show products and users can search for what they need , also categories , and shoping cart
+this is my final project for iti course in frontend , i used react , vite and fake api store , introduce many fetures like home page that show products and users can search for what they need , also categories , and shoping cart

 ---